 In addition, shortly after the year-end, MGM announced it would launch a reimagined and rebranded loyalty rewards programme, which it claims will offer “unprecedented” access and new benefits to guests at its properties across the US.
-The program went live on February 1.
+The programme went live on 1 February.

-“As part of these efforts, we are proud to have recently launched our new loyalty program, MGM Rewards, which offers an enhanced and further streamlined experience to millions of our members worldwide.”
+“As part of these efforts, we are proud to have recently launched our new loyalty programme, MGM Rewards, which offers an enhanced and further streamlined experience to millions of our members worldwide.”

 In terms of spending for the year, total operating costs amounted to $7.49bn, a year-on-year increase of 28.0%.
 After including $84.8m in profit from unconsolidated affiliates, MGM’s operating profit came to $2.28bn, compared to a $642.4m loss in 2020.